kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch.md

 | REPO_LOCATIONS                  |     `allowed`     | `""`                                                                                               |
 | PROCESSORS                      |     `allowed`     | `1`                                                                                                |

 Note that, KubeDB does not allow `NODE_NAME`, `NODE_MASTER`, and `NODE_DATA` environment variables to set in `spec.podTemplate.spec.env`.
-KubeDB operator set them based on Elasticsearch crd specification.
+KubeDB operator set them based on Elasticsearch CRD specification.

-If you try to set any these forbidden environment variable in Elasticsearch crd, KubeDB operator will reject the request with following error,
+If you try to set any these forbidden environment variable in Elasticsearch CRD, KubeDB operator will reject the request with following error,

 ```ini
 Error from server (Forbidden): error when creating "./elasticsearch.yaml": admission webhook "elasticsearch.validators.kubedb.com" denied the request: environment variable NODE_NAME is forbidden to use in Elasticsearch spec